b-sarrazin/Chocolatey/README.md

 # Chocolatey

-A simple script to simplify the use of Chocolatey.
+A simple powershell script to simplify the use of Chocolatey.

 ## Getting Started